ProfLander/goldenorb/README.md

 Uses modded exe functionality to add or extend composable features affecting the actor, arms, weapon, and camera.

-The full mechanical span between immersive realism and arcadey shooter is under consideration; if it involves allowing the player a greater range of expression with regard to their actor's interaction with the game world, then it probably qualifies for inclusion.
+Featurewise, the full mechanical span between immersive realism and arcadey shooter is under consideration; if it involves allowing the player a greater range of expression or reaction with regard to interaction with the game world, then it probably qualifies for inclusion.

-Possible Examples:
+Implemented:
 - Detached reticle

+In Progress:
 - Fully-detached free aim
-- Enhanced free look
+- True bodycam effects

+Future:
+- Expanded reticle constraint forces
+- Physical recoil
 - GoldenEye / Perfect Dark style auto aim
 - Variable lean and crouch
-- Physical recoil
+- Enhanced free look
-- Customizable camera inertia
+- Custom camera inertia
-- True bodycam effects
 - Inverse kinematic weapon positioning
 - And myriad other possibilities